Contemporary imprints of The Protocols of the Elders of Zion: Malaysia

 The Protocols have been in circulation in Malaysia since 1983.
 Mahathir Mohamad distributed copies of The Protocols during his years in office as prime minister of the country.
 In 2006, Masterpiece Publications issued a version of the Protocols under the title World Conquest Through World Jewish Government (ISBN 983-3710-28-X).

 Pakistan

-A edition was published with the title Jewish conspiracy and the Muslim world under the editorship of Misbahul Islam Faruqi in the late 1960s and republished in 2001.
+An edition was published with the title Jewish conspiracy and the Muslim world under the editorship of Misbahul Islam Faruqi in the late 1960s and republished in 2001.

 Other contemporary appearances

 To a great degree, the text is still accepted as truthful in the Middle East, South America, and Asia, especially in Japan where variations on the Protocols have frequently made the bestseller lists.

 In Turkey, The Protocols are particularly popular with ultra-nationalist and Islamist circles.
 The Protocols was first published in the magazine Millî İnkılâp (National Revolution) in 1934 and triggered the Thracian pogroms (Trakya Olayları) the same year.
 It ran through over 100 editions from 1943 to 2004 and remains a best-seller.

-In Romania, The Protocols was published in the early 1990s by nationalist writers and neo-Legionary groups as Protocoalele înțelepților Sionului.
-It was widely read in urban areas and mentioned by the people who were disappointed by the new economic rules and inflation.

-The New Zealand National Front sells copies published by their former national secretary, Kerry Bolton.
-Bolton also publishes (and the NZNF sells) a book titled The Protocols of Zion in Context that seeks to refute the idea that the Protocols are a forgery.

-In Indonesia, a translation of the Protocols is available in Indonesian in a bundle with The International Jew.
-The books were translated and published in 2006 by the Hikmah division of the publisher Mizan.